Overview of Hibernate support

 For working with Hibernate, IntelliJ IDEA provides:

 An ability to turn on Hibernate support for a module.
 You can do that when creating a project or module, or for an existing project or module.
-See Enabling Hibernate Support.
+See Enable Hibernate.

-A Hibernate facet for managing Hibernate configuration files (
+A Hibernate facet for managing Hibernate configuration files hibenate.cfg.xml.
+See Hibernate and JPA facet pages.

 The Persistence tool window that shows your Hibernate project items and lets you create new configuration files and persistent classes, navigate to related source code in the editor, open diagrams and consoles, and more.
-See Working with the Persistence Tool Window.
+See Work with the Persistence tool window.

 An ability to generate managed entity classes and object/relational mappings for them by importing a database schema or an EJB deployment descriptor file ejb-jar.xml.
 See Generating managed entity classes and O/R mappings.